aseaboyer-intrax/stdclassjs/README.md

 Usage
 -----

-The StdClass constructor has two static methods that do all the magic.
+The StdClass constructor has three static methods that do all the magic.

 * `extend`
     * takes an optional constructor function as an argument.
     * If no argument is given, then the parent constructor will be inherited.
     * Returns the constructor.
-* `mixin`
+* `extendProto`
     * Takes 0 or more objects as arguments.
         * Passing no objects is silly, but allowed.
-    * _All_ non-null/non-undefined properties on _all_ objects passed to mixin will be added to the class constructor prototype.
+    * _All_ non-null/non-undefined properties on _all_ objects passed to extendProto will be added to the class constructor prototype.
     * Returns the constructor.
+* `mixin`
+    * Takes a constructor function argument.
+    * Attaches the `extend` and `extendProto` methods to the constructor which can then be used to extend the class.
+    * Useful for adding StdClass inheritance to classes that cannot directly inherit from StdClass.

-The `extend` and `mixin` static methods are also copied to child classes so that children can be re-extended in turn.
+The `extend` and `extendProto` static methods are also copied to child classes so that children can be re-extended in turn.

     // Parent class
     var MyParent = StdClass.extend( function( args, go, here )
     {
         // Do parent constructor stuff
     })
-    .mixin({
+    .extendProto({
         instanceMethod: function( and, here )
         {
             // Do method stuff